-With a growing requirement for Computer Science skills in society, this rigorous and highly academic course provides learners with a stimulating and motivating study of Computer Science fit for the 21st century.
+With a growing requirement for computer science skills in society, this rigorous and highly academic GCSE course provides learners with a stimulating and motivating study of computer science fit for the 21st century.

-WJEC's GCSE Computer Science specification is designed to encourage learners to apply and understand the fundamental principles that underpin computer science.
-Learners analyse computational problems, understand components that make up digital and communication systems, and consider ethical, legal and environmental issues on individuals and wider society.
+WJEC's revised GCSE Computer Science specification from 2025 is designed to encourage learners to apply and understand a broad range of fundamental principles that underpin computer science.
+Learners understand how computers work, learning key theoretical principles, whilst using their own programming skills to create applications and solutions, considering the ethical, legal and environmental issues on individuals and wider society.